SUMIT8417/Exam250324-Sumit/README.md

 A user calls you and tell  they cannot find the files they worked on yesterday.
 When you get there you find them easily.

+Find 3 sites that are tutorials on
+Windows File Explorer

 You realize that the use need more training on how to use Windows File Explorer A user told me they wre not able to find the files we worked yesterday. but when i went there i found these files easily and realize he needs more training about to use windows file explorer.